Nickflanagn24/blockbuster-brainbuster/README.md

 ### Existing Features

 - **Landing Page**
-  -The landing page provides a welcoming introduction to the quiz, featuring a catchy tagline, a brief description, and a prominent "Start Quiz" button to get users into the game quickly.
-  -The page also includes a visual theme based on popular movie elements, engaging users right from the start with appealing imagery.
+  -The landing page provides a welcoming introduction to the quiz, featuring a catchy tagline, a brief description, and a prominent "Start Quiz" button to get users into the game quickly. -The page also includes a visual theme based on popular movie elements, engaging users right from the start with appealing imagery.

 - **Mute Button**
   - The Blockbuster Brainbquiz quiz has a mute button to mute the sounds.
 The sounds are audio feedback for the user to see if they got the question right or wrong.
-  - The mute button is set to mute when the quiz loads up by default.
+  - By default, the mute button is set to mute when the quiz loads up.
 The mute button can be found at the top right of any screen.

 - **Start Screen**
   - The start screen allows users to choose their desired difficulty level (Easy, Medium, or Hard).
 This decision determines how many hints will be available during the quiz.
   - The difficulty selection ensures that players can customize the challenge according to their movie knowledge and skill level.
   ![start screen](assets/images/readme/startscreen-readme.webp)

 - **Randomised Question Generator**